The Connection Practice is part of the Personal Practice

 - God, The Tao, The Universe

-Connection Practice is also called the Limbic Practice.
-Connection Practice is often associated to Meditation but actually has an extended arsenal at its disposal.
+Connection Practice is also called Limbic Practice.
+Connection Practice is often associated with Meditation but actually has an extended arsenal at its disposal.

 Some Practices require a set time and place to be done while others should be embedded in your life and interaction with others.

 All the Practices below will engage and stimulate your Limbic system.